-🌲 Knit Your Roots: Alpine Tracht, Heritage, and the Poetry of Stitches
+Knit Your Roots: Alpine Tracht, Heritage, and the Poetry of Stitches

 The Living Splendor of Alpine Tracht

-Our knits are not trends.
-They are heirlooms — born from the centuries-old Alpine culture of “Tracht” and knitting, where every stitch carried meaning and every garment was a declaration of identity.
-From Bavarian stockings patterned like mountain streams to Tyrolean sweaters shaped by valleys and seasons, Alpine knitting has always been more than craft: it is inheritance, memory, and belonging.
+From Bavarian stockings patterned like mountain streams to Tyrolean sweaters shaped by valleys and seasons, Alpine knitting is more than a craft: it is an inheritance, a memory, and a sense of belonging.

-Traditional costumes – or “Tracht” – are not mere relics of the past.
+Traditional costumes are not mere relics of the past.
 They are cultural assets, living vessels of Alpine memory, each stitch carrying centuries of ritual, resistance, and identity.
-To put on a dirndl or a Joppe is not simply to dress — it is to step into history, to embody a world where fabric was language, where color was code, and where the mountains themselves were woven into every seam.
+To put on a dirndl or a Joppe is not simply to dress - it is to step into history, to embody a world where fabric was language, where color was code, and where the mountains themselves were woven into every seam.

 Nietzsche and the Antithesis of Fashion vs. Costume